Ignacio Ramírez (politician): Early life

-He began his studies at Queretaro, before transferring to the Colegio of San Gregorio at Mexico City.
-Ramírez ’ thesis at the Academy of San Juan de Letran in Mexico City consisted of defending the proposition that “there is no God; natural beings sustain themselves” The faculty including José María Lacunza congratulated him on his discourse, but it still caused a public scandal.
+He began his studies at Santiago de Querétaro, before transferring to the Colegio of San Gregorio in Mexico City.
+Ramírez's thesis at the Academy of San Juan de Letrán in Mexico City consisted of defending the proposition that "there is no God; natural beings sustain themselves".
+The faculty including José María Lacunza congratulated him on his discourse, but it still caused a public scandal.